oracle/coherence-operator/index.md

   [Coherence*Extend](https://docs.oracle.com/middleware/12213/coherence/develop-remote-clients/building-your-first-extend-application.htm#COHCG5033)
   to access your cluster with a variety of clients.

+* Use Kubernetes Zone information to ensure data stored in Coherence is resilient to loss of a Zone.
+  Coherence goes to great efforts to ensure data is safe across processes, machines, racks and sites.
+When Coherence is deployed to Kubernetes with the Coherence Operator, data will be spread across zones to ensure this underlying principle is supported; thus by default, loss of any zone is a tolerated failure mode.
+This is reflected in the StatusHA value (SITE-SAFE) for partitioned services, in addition to the member level site information that is equivalent to the kubernetes zone label on the associated pod.

 * Start clusters based on declarative startup parameters and desired states.